hygoni/mm-book/Initialization/mm_init.md

 And there are tons of initializations codes like ACPI, SMP, tracing, cgroups, ACPI, ... etc.
 We'll get buried in the code if we analyze all of them.
 I tried to explain what is important in terms of memory management.

+In this page, we're not explain all details here.
+We'll take a look what memblock, buddy, slab, vmalloc, ... etc are.

 ## start_kernel()

 start_kernel() in init/main.c is an entrypoint to kernel. every architecture-specific initialization code jumps to start_kernel().
 Below is simplified overview of start_kernel().
-It's self-explanatory.

 ```c
 asmlinkage __visible void __init __no_sanitize_address start_kernel(void)